kubevela/community/community-membership.md

 | Approver | Approve and commit contributions | Highly experienced active reviewer and contributor.
 On charge of certain project domain(s) | [OWNERS_ALIASES](https://github.com/oam-dev/kubevela/blob/master/OWNERS_ALIASES) file approver entry|
 | Maintainer | Set direction and priorities | Demonstrated responsibility and excellent technical judgement | [OWNERS_ALIASES](https://github.com/oam-dev/kubevela/blob/master/OWNERS_ALIASES) file maintainer entry |

-A new contributor's role should be promoted in sequence, beginning with a member until to be a maintainer.

 ## Member
 Members are continuously active contributors in the community.
 They can have issues and PRs assigned to them.
 Members are expected to remain active contributors to the community.

 ### Requirements
-- Have made multiple contributions to the project or community. **Submitted 1 coding PRs or 3 doc PRs**.
+- Have made multiple contributions to the project or community.
+- **Submitted 1 coding PRs or 3 doc PRs**.
+- **Equivalent non-coding devotion, such as Spec model contribution or community management or developer advocate and etc.**
 - Contribution may include, but is not limited to:
    - Authoring or reviewing PRs on GitHub
    - Filing or commenting on issues on GitHub